Suicide Hotline Manager

 What are the hours like and how many calls a day does each shift person get?

-Asked by shirleyuet almost 11 years ago
+Asked by shirleyuet over 11 years ago

 Our shifts are typically about five hours long.
 The number of calls varies, but usually twenty or so calls.
 Some of those calls might only be a few minutes long while others might go on for a half hour or more.